 The tricky part of this equation is that in order to gain fitness you must acquire fatigue; and to gain freshness means you must reduce fatigue, which means lose fitness.

-Understanding these concepts can be a bit confusing, or at least require a bit of reading and experience.
+Understanding these concepts can be a bit confusing, or at least require a bit of experience.
 The training application Training Peaks, along with the makers of power meters, HRMs, smart trainers, and cycling computers, such as Wahoo Fitness, have helped to create (relatively) easy to use & follow training metrics that can be extremely helpful when creating your Annual Training Plan.
 The metrics of Training Stress Score (TSS), Chronic Training Load (CTL), and Training Stress Balance (TSB) can all be utilized to create an effective plan (learn more here).

 All this said, to reach a high level of fitness without fatigue is the challenge for both the coach and athlete to figure out.
 This takes time and practice.
 Often over several years to figure it out just right for the individual athlete.
 However there are some basic concepts to help get your annual planning process started.